kiran-brahma/dante-astro-theme/src/content/journal/warren-buffet-1.md

     - Don't expense for ESOPS or Options Pool
     - Pension assumptions are too good to be true
     - Use fancy accounting
-    - Have too high a focus on EBIDTA but say that the non-cash expense items have already been paid for
+    - Have too high a focus on EBITDA but say that the non-cash expense items have already been paid for
     - Have no clear footnotes, as it indicates they are hiding something
     - Sell high projections and growth numbers, as none can make accurate predictions and such companies will always make up the numbers for the same.